AdobeDocs/analytics-platform.en/help/components/filters/filter-builder.md

 * To add a container, select **[!UICONTROL Add container]** from ![Setting](/help/assets/icons/Setting.svg) **[!UICONTROL Options]**.
 * To add an existing component to the container, drag and drop the component into the container.
 * To add another component to the container, drag and drop a component from the component panel into the container.
 Use the blue insertion line as a guide.
-* To add another component outside of the container, drag and drop a component from the component panel outside the container but inside the main definition container.
+* To add another component outside of the container, drag and drop a component from the component panel outside of the container, but inside the main definition container.
 User the blue insertion line as a guide.
 * To modify the logic between components in a container, between containers or between a container and a component, select the appropriate **[!UICONTROL And]**, **[!UICONTROL Or]**, **[!UICONTROL Then]**.
+When you select Then, you turn the filter into a sequential filter.
+See [Create sequential filter](seg-sequential-build.md) for more information.
 * To switch the container level, select ![WebPage](/help/assets/icons/WebPage.svg) **[!UICONTROL Event]**, ![Visit](/help/assets/icons/Visit.svg) **[!UICONTROL Session]** or ![User](/help/assets/icons/User.svg) **[!UICONTROL Person]**.

 You can use ![Setting](/help/assets/icons/Setting.svg) in a container for the following actions: